dr-nathan/OB1_SAM/README.md

 ### NV: Update March 2022
 in the latest version, a system for processing affixes has been implemented, to account for the priming results found by i.e. doi:10.3758/s13423-015-0927-z.
 In the present state, word pairs of the complex words and their stem (i.e. weaken - weak), are detected and their inhibition is set to 0.
 That means that the word pairs dont inhibit each other, which explains why WEAKEN primes WEAK, but CASHEW does not prime CASH (no affix).
+The affix system can be turned on or off by setting *affix_system* in parameters.py to True or False.
+Additionally, the internal state of OB1 is recorded for every time step.
+This data can be consulted in the logfile.log

 ## Parameter-tuning